jenkinsci/securecn-scanner-plugin/README.md

 # SecureCN Jenkins CI Plugin #

-This plugin for Jenkins enables you to scan docker images for vulnerabilities in Jenkins, and report results to the SecureCN server.
+This plugin for Jenkins enables you to scan docker images for vulnerabilities in Jenkins, push images to registries, and report results to the SecureCN server.

 ## Operational prerequisites for the plugin  ##